holycrap872/ucls-ml-ai/CourseMaterial/06_app_development_1/00_debugging_mystery/lesson_plan_day_1.md

     - Murder Mystery
     - Where got it from
     - Premise
+        - Spend time here explaining how it's based on clue
+            - Way murderer moves
+            - Way items are used
+    - Emphasize that having a good mental model allows you to anticipate the code
     - Goal
+- Walk through the worksheet
+    - Explain classes a bit
+    - Do first few problems together
-- Get started
+- Go!
-    - Work in pairs with person schedule to work with for EOY project
+    - Work in pairs with person scheduled to work with for EOY project
+- Reflection
+    - What lessons/things did you notice

 ### Homework